- by Todd Benadum

 Start Factor and Specialty Considerations

 Starting a device generally requires more current than running it.
-To account for this additional current requirement, it’s often helpful to put a start factor into your calculations.
+To account for this additional current requirement, it’s often helpful to add a start factor into your calculations.
 A good rule of thumb is to multiply the voltage by the amperage and then multiply by an additional start factor of 125%.
-Dividing by 0.8, of course, is the same thing as multiplying by 1.25.
+Dividing by a power factor of 0.8, of course, is the same thing as multiplying by 1.25.

 However, if you start your transformer often — say more than once an hour — you may want a kVA even larger than your calculated size.
 And if you’re working with specialized loads, such as those found with motors or medical equipment, your kVA requirements may differ substantially.
 For specialized applications, you’ll probably want to consult a professional transformer company for advice on what kVA you need.